loomio/loomio_help/content/guides/four-patterns-of-success.md

 #### Group spotlight

 *For over 30 years, [Co-operative Assistance Network (CAN)](https://blog.loomio.org/2019/03/27/helping-uk-cooperatives-thrive/?utm_campaign=guide&utm_term=help)’s purpose remained the same – helping people work better together through principles of democracy, autonomy, and concern for the community.
-CAN use Loomio to make collective decisions and to unite the group in their mission.*
+CAN use Loomio to make collective decisions and to unite the group in their mission.
+[Read more…](https://blog.loomio.org/2019/03/27/helping-uk-cooperatives-thrive/?utm_campaign=guide&utm_term=help)*

 ## 2. They share the same vision